foobnix/LibreraReader/docs/wiki/faq/customize-text-fonts-and-styles/index.md

 ---
 [<](/wiki/faq)

-# Customize text fonts and styles
+# How to configure fonts, styles

 > For comfortable reading Librera allows you to customize the look Of your document, change fonts, CSS styles, add a capital letter.

 You can adjust the font and text style in the menu tabs:

 * **Advanced settings**
 * **Reading settings.**